 My Own Shaves With Gillette3 and Gillette5

-I’ve been some initial testing the Gillette3 and Gillette5 in my old Mach3 and Fusion handles and…they’re pretty darn good in my opinion.
+I’ve testing the Gillette3 and Gillette5 in my old Mach3 and Fusion handles and…they’re pretty darn good in my opinion.
 The Gilette3 in particular gives me a shave indistinguishable from the shaves I used to get a few years ago from a Mach3 (Turbo) cartridge.
-The Gillette5 was, perhaps, ever-so-slightly less comfortable than a regular Fusion cartridge (I haven’t compared it to a Proglide or Proshield variant yet) but definitely not bad.
-I have not tested them long enough to get a good handle on cartridge life: I’ll update this post when I have some cartridge usage under my belt.
+The Gillette5 was, perhaps, ever-so-slightly less comfortable than a regular Fusion cartridge (but not quite as good compared to a Proglide or Proshield variant) but definitely not bad.
+Cartridge life isn’t quite as good as the latest-and-greatest but I’m getting a solid two weeks of daily shaves from a typical cartridge.